 It’s the disconnect between digital and physical, between content and conversion, between social media and your sales funnel.

-Today, it seems to me the biggest disconnect is between our digital presence and our physical presence, between online content and offline conversion, between social media and actually selling stuff.
+Today, it seems to me the biggest disconnection is between our digital presence and our physical presence, between online content and offline conversion, between social media and actually selling stuff.

 If you want to do that — if you want to monetize your message by crafting communication that sells — you’re going to have to recognize that it’s not just about tossing content against the wall.